-If the matter cannot be resolved between the faculty member and the student, the VPAA will select a mediator to work with both parties and seek a mutually satisfactory outcome.
-If a satisfactory outcome cannot be achieved, the student has the right to express his or her concerns in a letter delivered to the Vice President for Academic Affairs to be placed in the file of the faculty member and considered by the Faculty Evaluation Committee as part of the regular evaluation process.
+If the matter cannot be resolved between the faculty member and the student, the Provost/Dean of Faculty will select a mediator to work with both parties and seek a mutually satisfactory outcome.
+If a satisfactory outcome cannot be achieved, the student has the right to express his or her concerns in a letter delivered to the Provost/Dean of Faculty to be placed in the file of the faculty member and considered by the Faculty Evaluation Committee as part of the regular evaluation process.
 A copy of the letter will be provided to the faculty member, who may write to the FEC in response to the student's concerns.
-Finally, the mediator will prepare a brief summary of the interaction and outcome and will deliver a copy to the student, the faculty member, and the Vice President for Academic Affairs.
-The VPAA will place a copy of this summary into the faculty member's FEC file and it will be retained through the subsequent evaluation period of the faculty member.
+Finally, the mediator will prepare a brief summary of the interaction and outcome and will deliver a copy to the student, the faculty member, and the Provost/Dean of Faculty.
+The Provost/Dean of Faculty will place a copy of this summary into the faculty member's FEC file and it will be retained through the subsequent evaluation period of the faculty member.